sowmya1283/hangman_python/README.md

 * People who want to improve their vocabulary.
 * People who to play hangman game online.
 * People who wants to get rid of boredom and entertain themselves.
-* Aspiring coders who want to learn python coding, can refer the cited tutorials.
+* Aspiring coders who want to learn python coding, can refer the cited tutorials to learn.

 ​
 #### **User Stories:**